Did Nintendo sue 9-year-old Paco Gutierrez for making a cardboard console? 3 Ongoing Widespread Rumors of the Week

 Did Nintendo sue a 9-year-old boy for making a cardboard console?
-Can we download CIA files on UFOs now?
+No!
 In this post, we’ve selected 3 ongoing widespread rumors to share with you in detail.
 They may be wild, ridiculous, or too creative to believe.
 That said, can you tell what is true and what is false?
 Did you almost believe in any of them?

 Did Nintendo sue a 9-year-old boy for making a cardboard console?